 The set of spatial analysis functions for digital elevation models in different GIS packages varies significantly.
 The construction of a digital elevation model is based on a structural interpolation model in which reference points are set on structural lines of the terrain - watersheds and thalwegs.
 In this case, to determine the elevation of the topographic surface at any point not coinciding with the reference points, only data from the reference points located on the same slope are used, which excludes the distortion of the relief's morphology, even when using the simplest interpolation methods.

-Morphometric Methods
+Morphometric Methods for terrain analysis

 In the field of terrain analysis, morphometric methods are widely applied.
 These methods rely on quantitative characteristics of the terrain that can be obtained through the analysis of topographic maps, geomorphological profiles, satellite and aerial imagery, and, more recently, digital elevation models (DEMs).
 The goal of morphometric methods is to identify tectonic deformations based on exogenous landforms, their morphology, and distribution over an area.